Existence of moduli spaces for algebraic stacks: Valuative criteria for stacks

-\begin{prop} Let $ \cX \to \cY$ be a morphism of locally noetherian algebraic stacks, and consider a diagram of the form \eqref{E:S-complete}, then there exists a unique dotted arrow filling the diagram if either \begin{enumerate} \item there exists a unique filling after passing to an unramifed extension $R \subset R'$ of DVR's which is an isomorphism on residue fields, such as the completion of $R$, or \item $\cX \to \cY$ has affine diagonal, and there exists a filling after an arbitrary extension of DVR's $R \subset R'$. \end{enumerate} In particular, to verify that a morphism of locally noetherian algebraic stacks is S-complete, it suffices to check the lifting criterion \eqref{E:S-complete} for complete DVRs. \epf \end{prop}
+We now state properties of {\textsf{S}}-completeness analogous to \Cref{P:theta-reductive-extensions}, \Cref{P:theta-reductive-essentially-finite-type-DVRs}, \Cref{P:theta-reductiveheta-reductive-descent}, and \Cref{P:theta-reductive}.
+In each case, the proof is either identical or requires a mild modification. \begin{prop} Let $ \cX \to \cY$ be a morphism of locally noetherian algebraic stacks, and consider a diagram of the form \eqref{E:S-complete}, then there exists a unique dotted arrow filling the diagram if either \begin{enumerate} \item there exists a unique filling after passing to an unramified extension $R \subset R'$ of DVRs which is an isomorphism on residue fields, such as the completion of $R$, or \item $\cX \to \cY$ has affine diagonal, and there exists a filling after an arbitrary extension of DVRs $R \subset R'$. \end{enumerate} In particular, to verify that a morphism of locally noetherian algebraic stacks is {\textsf{S}}-complete, it suffices to check the lifting criterion \eqref{E:S-complete} for complete DVRs. \epf \end{prop}

+\begin{prop} {Let $S$ be a {quasi-}excellent and quasi-separated algebraic space $S$.} Let $f \co \cX \to \cY$ be a quasi-compact morphism of algebraic stacks locally of finite type and with affine diagonal over {$S$.} {Assume that $\cX$ admits a representable \'etale cover by quotient stacks.} To verify that $\cX \to \cY$ is \textsf{S}-complete, it suffices to check the lifting criterion \eqref{E:S-complete} for DVRs $R$ essentially of finite type over $S$. \end{prop}